bjohnson-va/pmcli/README.md

 ### Requirements
 Before you can run `pmcli serve`, you should set up a minimal configuration file called mockserver.json.

+**This file can be minimally generated using `pmcli generate`.**

 Put this file in the directory from which you will be running *pmcli*.
 This will typically be the root directory of the project you will be a running a mockserver *in place of*.